Alexandre Rockwell: Life and career

 Alexandre Rockwell is best known for his independent films made in NYC with a small group of actors he met on the lower east side in the late 80s.
 His first films helped launch the careers of well known actors like Steve Buscemi, Sam Rockwell, Peter Dinklage, Stanley Tucci, as well as many other notable indie stars of the time.
 His filming style is described as purely independent in spirit and poetic in style.
 He mixes a blend of comedy and drama to create a portrait of outsiders.
-His influences are wide ranging, he has been quoted as saying his style is "as much the Three Stooges as it is Tarkovsky".
+His influences are wide-ranging, he has been quoted as saying his style is "as much the Three Stooges as it is Tarkovsky".

-Rockwell was born into a family of artists and is the grandson of the Russian animator Alexandre Alexeieff, who invented the pinscreen, and of Alexandra Grinevsky, also an artist and illustrator of rare books.
-His father Paul Rockwell met his mother Svetlana Ludmillia Alexeieff as an American GI in Paris and they married and relocated to Boston, Massachusetts.
+Rockwell was born into a family of artists, the grandson of the Russian animator Alexandre Alexeieff, inventor of the pinscreen, and Alexandra Grinevsky, a renowned artist and illustrator of rare books.
+His father, Paul Rockwell, met his mother, Svetlana Ludmillia Alexeieff, when he was an American GI in Paris and they married and relocated to Boston, Massachusetts.
 Growing up in Cambridge, Massachusetts, Rockwell struggled in school and often skipped class, spending his days playing pinball and sleeping in arthouse movie theaters.
 He avoided college and instead moved to Paris where he would sneak into the French Cinematheque to watch up to three films a day when he was not assisting his grandfather in his studio.
 He then relocated to New York City in his early 20s where he drove a taxi and delivered seltzer water.
 It was when he hocked his saxophone and bought a 16mm Bolex camera that he began making his own films.

 In 1986 he met and within two weeks married actress Jennifer Beals.
 Beals introduced Sam Rockwell to Alexandre, who has subsequently cast Rockwell in four of his films.
 They are not related to each other.